HarshHattyangdi/100-days-of-code/r1-log.md

 ### R1D15

 Solved a leetcode daily problem, read more about dynamic programming.
 Weather app looks more or less like a complete app.

+### R1D16

+Solved a leetcode daily problem, read about local storage, will implement it later.